EdJoPaTo/wdr-maus-downloader/README.md

 This has to be manual for now as one episode is way bigger than the [file size limit for bots (currently 50 MB)](https://core.telegram.org/bots/api#sendvideo).
 Normal Users can send files up to 1.5 GB.

-The file will be added to a given [Resilio Sync](https://www.resilio.com/individuals/) Share where I can upload them from later.
+The files are added to the exposed VOLUME `/app/files`.

 ## Disclaimer